Read through our list of frequently asked questions, and if you don’t find the answers you are looking for, you are welcome to contact us.

 I am an international student.
 How do I get a study visa and PrDP (Professional Drivers Permit)?

 We can refer you to an immigration company, who will be able to assist you with the process.

 Will I be guaranteed a job after my course?

 As employment is always related to personal performance and vacancies we cannot guarantee a job.
 Nevertheless, our aim is to take on the best students.
 As a professional company in the hospitality industry we are also well connected and most likely able to assist you in the right direction.
 Ideally bring a taxi/minibus license (to transport 10 pax) from your home country, as this is still accepted at National Department of Tourism (status: June 2018)

 Are any of the placement lodges situated in a malaria-area?

-Marakele National Park (where NJ MORE Field Guide Camp and Marataba South Africa are located), as well as Madikwe Game Reserve are malaria-free.
+Marakele National Park (where NJ MORE Field Guide Camp and Marataba are located).
 But please note that other lodges might be in potential malaria areas.
 Anti-malarial prophylaxis are therefore highly recommended.